j-do/SongCheater/README.md

 PHP class for getting the note, and chords of the major and relative minor scales given the root note of the major scale.
+I've long since come up with a completely differently and more robust and efficient of doing this.
+But hey it'll work.